DoB: May 14, 2014

-ISSUES: NOT good with cats, uncomfortable around children, fear/leash reactive around new dogs
+ISSUES: not good with cats, uncomfortable around children & new situations, leash reactive around new dogs

 This girl would be most comfortable in an ADULT ONLY home with a very regular routine.

 Chloe likes attention, treats and toys.
 She sometimes does jump up for that attention but otherwise, is not overly demanding of it.
 She is good in her crate and non-destructive.
-Apparently, she liked the cat she used to live with but with our cat, she seems to want to eat him.
-It can be very difficult to break her focus off of him.
+Apparently, she liked the cat she used to live with but with our cat, it can be very difficult to break her focus off of him.

 Chloe has a tendency to be rather territorial when new dogs come into her yard.
 She meets them stiffly and with hackles up.
 However, she does break off with a verbal intervention and then seems to ignore them.
 If they are outgoing & want to play, she likes them better faster and often willingly joins in the play wrestling games right away.